blex-max/expos/README.md

-Statistically-backed VCF flagging calculating effect sizes and p-values for spatial properties of somatic mutations via monte-carlo simulation.
-Compares mutant reads (supporting observations) with the set of all reads (background), optionally including reads from a matched normal.
+Statistically-backed VCF flagging calculating effect sizes and p-values for spatial properties of somatic mutations via Monte Carlo simulation.
+Compares mutant reads (supporting observations) with the set of all reads (background), including reads from one or more "normal" samples.

-Useful for inspecting and flagging false postive variants caused by a variety of processes most commonly associated with a high number of PCR cycles.
-Builds on Ellis et al. 2021, GATK ReadPosRankSum, amongst others.
+Useful for inspecting and flagging false positive variants caused by a variety of processes most commonly associated with a high number of PCR cycles.
+Builds on Ellis et al. 2021, GATK ReadPosRankSum, bcftools RPBZ, amongst others.

-For both SNVs and small indels.
-MNV handling logic is present, but largely untested.

-Alpha Software!
-Core functionality present but niceties and guard rails are not.
-Please report any bugs and ask any questions!

-#### definite TODOs
- - More extensive documentation
- - Add clip fraction/CLPM
+Applicable to SNVs, small MNVs, and small indels.

 ## Installation